Enable Nami to communicate with the Google Play Developer API on your behalf.

 - Manage orders

 You're almost done!
-Log in to Nami Control Center, click on App Settings, then the Platforms tab, and click the Edit button for your Google app platform.
+Log in to Nami Control Center, click on Integrations and then click your Google app platform integration.

 Grab the Service Account credentials JSON downloaded in step 12.

-Paste the contents into the field labeled Service Account Credentials (.json) and click Update.
+Paste the contents into the field labeled Service Account Credentials (.json) and click "Save Changes".